Skip to content

 Whether SELinux security labels should be applied to users' home directories.
 Set to true to enable.

-selinux = true
+selinux = false

 join_type